-The intensity of the COVID pandemic may have passed.
-People still get very ill.
+You can still get COVID and you may still get very ill from it.
 Find resources on how to protect yourself and your family.

 Many clinics now offer appointments through online video and phone calls.

 Call your clinic to see if these options work for you.

 We have dedicated resources in place for screening, testing, and treatment.
 All of our practices follow guidelines set by the Centers for Disease Control (CDC).

 Vaccines are one of the best ways to prevent getting very ill from COVID.
 See our COVID-19 vaccine FAQs for scheduling and other information.

 We can all prevent the spread of the virus that causes COVID.
 See more about COVID-19 prevention.